Jim Lovell

-Lovell was not selected by NASA as one of the Mercury Seven astronauts due to a temporarily high bilirubin count.
+Lovell was passed over by NASA as one of the Mercury Seven astronauts because of a temporarily high bilirubin count.
 He was accepted in September 1962 as one of the second group of astronauts needed for the Gemini and Apollo programs.
 Before Apollo, Lovell flew in space on two Gemini missions: Gemini 7 (with Borman) in 1965 and Gemini 12 in 1966.
 He was the first person to fly into space four times.
-Among the 24 astronauts who have orbited the Moon, Lovell was the earliest to make a second visit but remains the only returnee never to walk on the surface.
+He was the first person to reach the Moon twice, and the only returnee who never walked on the surface.
 He was a recipient of the Congressional Space Medal of Honor and the Presidential Medal of Freedom.
 He cowrote the 1994 book Lost Moon, on which the 1995 film Apollo 13 was based, and he was featured in a cameo appearance in the film.
 Lovell died in 2025, aged 97.

 Early life

 James Arthur Lovell Jr. was born in Cleveland, Ohio, on March 25, 1928.
-He was the only child of James Lovell Sr., a furnace salesman born in Toronto, Canada, who died in a car accident in 1933 when Jr. was 5, and Blanche (née Masek), who was of Czech descent.
+He was the only child of James Lovell Sr., a furnace salesman born in Toronto, Canada, who died in a car accident in 1933 when James Jr. was 5, and Blanche (née Masek), who was of Czech descent.
 For two years after the death of his father, Lovell and his mother lived with a relative in Terre Haute, Indiana.
 They then moved to Milwaukee, Wisconsin, and he went to Juneau High School.
 He was a member of the Boy Scouts during his childhood and became an Eagle Scout, the organization's highest rank.
 He was interested in rocketry and built flying models as a teenager.